alexey-beshenov/these/README.md

 Here is a very short list of misprints that I've noticed:

 * Equation (0.3.2): “∃!h” should be “∃h”

 * First equation in section 0.4: “P<sub>•</sub>” should be “P<sup>•</sup>”

+* Section 0.9: a more correct title would be “Modified étale cohomology with compact support”, or “à la Zink” (cf. Appendix 2 to K. Haberland, *Galois cohomology of algebraic number fields* (1978)).

 * Equation in Remark 0.9.2: “*” should better be “•”

 * End of section 0.11: “Fact 0.11.1” should be “Fact 0.11.12”
   (fixed in the LaTeX source)

 * Section 1.4, paragraph before equation (1.4.1):
   “Theéorème 5.1” should be “Théorème 5.1”

 * Section 2.2: the map RΓ(X<sub>ét</sub>, -) → RΓ(X<sub>Zar</sub>, -)
   that is used to define the regulator goes in the wrong direction.
   See the correct definition in